 Many schools I visit offer a $50, $100, or a percentage incentive (notice I did not use the word “discount”) for paying tuition in full and upfront before the school year begins.
 While that’s a great incentive for the parent, it is oftentimes simply seen as a way to improve the school’s cash flow at the start of the school year, and, since there’s no way of knowing precisely how many parents will choose to pay upfront, such a program is rarely budgeted for.

-If you increase your tuition by 3% before publishing it, your school can offer families a 2% or 2.5% incentive if they pay upfront and with a check.
-If they pay with a credit card or over the course of the year, then the credit card fee has been budgeted for.
+If you increase your tuition by 3% before publishing it, your school can offer families a 2% or 2.5% incentive if they pay upfront with a direct debit or via an invoiced payment with a check.
+If they pay with a credit card or over the course of the year, or even for the one-time charge, then the credit card fee has been budgeted for.

 By the way, if you’re still questioning if your school is a business or not, this exercise should remove all doubt that it is (in addition to being a ministry and being a school, too)!